turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 ## The Event Object

 Sometimes inside an event handler function, you might see a parameter specified with a name such as `event`, `evt`, or simply `e`.
-This is called the **event object**, and it is automatically passed to event handlers to provide extra features and information.
+This parameter holds the **event object**, and it is automatically passed to event handlers to provide extra features and information.
 In the case of the click event we've been using as an example, this is a `MouseEvent`.
 You can visit [the MDN page for `Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) to explore the full list of supported event types.

 Each type of event supports a number of different properties. `MouseEvent`s contain information about the `x` and `y` coordinates where the mouse was clicked. `KeyboardEvent` has information about which key was pressed.
 The `currentTarget` property on the `Event` object can be useful during the event bubbling phase.